nhsuk/manage-vaccinations-in-schools/adr/00007-consent-form-starting-url.md

 ### Option 4: Vaccine-specific URL

-It may be sufficient to only provide a campaign identifier as part of the URL.
+It may be sufficient to only provide a programme identifier as part of the URL.
 This would work similarly to the option to provide a session id, however we may need to get information from the parent about what school their child goes to.